pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Click New button](/images/S06.png)

 - On the New Activation Key page, fill in the Name text field with name of your activation key.
+Chose a name that makes sense for your organization.
 Chose Disabled from the Auto Attach drop down.
 Scroll to the bottom of the page and click the Create button.

 ![Create New Activation Key](/images/S07.png)